josephsaffron/him.happyhippos/content/2020-01-20-iterative-development.md

 What if you then found out the street was Yonge street (56 km?)
 What if you they told you the rocks were diamonds?

-a lot of times, people don't know or can't describe what they want, and we need people to ask good questions and tease that out of them.
+A lot of times, people don't know or can't describe what they want, and we need people to ask good questions and tease that out of them.

 That's why it's important to talk to the people you're building things for.
 We at D2L spend a lot of time testing things with people, bringing them in to try our designs, and seeing how they interact with those designs.